 You can see clearly from the image above that Annie’s segment overlaps with Cathy’s segment.
 Cathy is my grandmother’s first cousin once-removed, and I know how we are related – our common ancestor is at least as far back as my great-great-great grandparents on my grandmother’s paternal grandmother’s side of the family.

-I know it can’t be those 3rd great-grandparents that Annie and I inherited our segments from.
+I feel fairly certain that it can’t be those 3rd great-grandparents that Annie and I inherited our segments from.
 If Annie and my grandmother were more closely related, they would share much more DNA than just 23 cMs or so.

 While it doesn’t tell me – yet – exactly who our common ancestor is, it has narrowed down the possibilities significantly.
-I knew that she was a distant cousin on my grandmother’s lines, but my grandmother has 32 great-great-great grandparents, and that is an awful lot of ancestors to research and look through.
+I already knew that she was a distant cousin on my grandmother’s lines, but my grandmother has 32 great-great-great grandparents, and that is a lot of ancestors to research and look through.

 Now, I know exactly which set of great-great-great grandparents I need to be examining.
 Basically, I have eliminated 30 of the 32 (93.75%) of the possibilities from my list of people to research.
 Sweet!

-Now, I can look at our trees and see if I can narrow down a geographic area, find common surnames, and basically use more traditional genealogical methods to see exactly how we might match.
-I would also like to add that a 23 cM match isn’t a terribly small segment, but there is a possibility that it has survived intact for several generations, meaning that Annie and my grandmother might be 6th-8th cousins.
+The next step would be to look at our trees and see if I can narrow down a geographic area, find common surnames, and basically use more traditional genealogical methods to see exactly how we might match.
+I would also like to add that a 23 cM match isn’t a very small segment, but there is a possibility that it has survived intact for several generations, meaning that Annie and my grandmother might be 6th-8th cousins.

 I’ll be honest and say that I don’t know who all of my grandmother’s 1000+ 8th great-grandparents are, and I doubt that Annie knows all of hers, either.
 This doesn’t mean that we will never find our connection, but it will take more work to figure it out.